Finding Faith Beyond Fundamentalism

 — Michael Gott

 Unity has a wide array of programs.
 One of the Sunday morning services is devoted to their Spanish-speaking ministry.
 A millennials group is growing, and several men’s and women’s groups are available.
-There are study groups on gay people, but the LGBTQ community has been very well integrated into the church and its board.
+There are study groups focusing on gender diversity, but the LGBTQ community has been very well integrated into the congregation and its board.

-During the 1980s, a Houston Chronicle article noted that then-mayor Kathy Whitmire often attended the church.
+During the 1980s, a Houston Chronicle article noted that then-mayor Kathy Whitmire often attended Unity of Houston.
 Just recently, Gott was asked to give the invocation at the mayoral inauguration of Kathy Whitmire’s brother-in-law John Whitmire.

 A Country Boy Who Was Different